PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - For `Upcoming` tab,
   - Values are: `Next 12 months`, `This Year`, `Custom`, `All Time`.
 Default value is `Next 12 months`.
   - If task having Due date range, then filter will show task based on the from date of the date range.
+  - Duration filter will show tasks based on the `Start date`.
   - On click of `Custom` , opens a Custom dialog where user enter a `From` and `To` date.
 Past date is not allowed
   - Validation for `From` & `To` are done in following sequence
     1. First check if date is valid or not.
 If invalid shows error `Invalid Date`